SamFelix03/CoreDEX/README.md

 | [CROSS_VM_ARCHITECTURE.md](https://github.com/SamFelix03/coreDEX/blob/main/CROSS_VM_ARCHITECTURE.md) | Cross-VM diagram, build/deploy commands, production vs hackathon notes |

 **Build / deploy (summary):** see [CROSS_VM_ARCHITECTURE.md](https://github.com/SamFelix03/coreDEX/blob/main/CROSS_VM_ARCHITECTURE.md) — `npm run build` in `rust-contracts`, `npm run deploy:pvm:testnet` and related scripts from [package.json](https://github.com/SamFelix03/coreDEX/blob/main/smart-contracts/package.json).

 ---

+## Roadmap

+- **Close the product loops in code and tests** — Exercise end-to-end paths that demos and one-off scripts still skip where it matters: forward **settlement** after delivery, option **exercise and expiry**, vault **return / withdraw** after loan expiry, and **CoretimeLedger** consistency across those flows.
+Expand Hardhat coverage beyond happy-path smoke runs.

+- **Harden against real interfaces** — Keep the Solidity ↔ PVM call pattern fixed while replacing **mock** NFT, assets, and oracle surfaces with the **documented Hub precompile and pallet-backed** equivalents as they are available and stable on the networks you target.
+Tighten ABIs, revert reasons, and gas behaviour against live RPC behaviour.

+- **Oracle and pricing grounded in real state** — Evolve **CoretimeOracle** and **PricingModule** from demonstration inputs toward reads of **actual coretime / broker** (or equivalent) state and volatility assumptions you can defend; document what is on-chain vs operator-supplied.

+- **SettlementExecutor and XCM** — Validate **SettlementExecutor** against the real **XCM precompile** on Hub testnet and later mainnet: failure modes, message formats, replay or partial-failure handling, and clear user-facing errors when cross-chain steps do not complete.

+- **Frontend and operator UX** — Align the app with the same contract versions as deployed addresses; surface order/option/vault state, pending settlement, and failed transactions; add safeguards (allowances, region locks, paused protocol) so users are not surprised at signing time.

+- **Observability and integration** — Event indexing or a small API for **open orders, options, and vault positions** so explorers and partners do not need to scrape the chain ad hoc.
+Publish **deployment manifests** (addresses, chain id, ABI pins) as part of release hygiene.

+- **Security and parameters** — Internal review, external audit when scope justifies it, **governance or multisig** ownership stories for upgrades and pause, and explicit **risk disclosure** (e.g. strike bands, utilisation curves, dependency on relay and coretime parachain liveness).

+---